What is a Graduate Assistantship?

 The activities assigned are to have educational value for the student, to enhance the student's academic experience.
 Although some tasks may include a clerical component, a graduate assistantship is not meant to be used to provide primarily clerical and office support to departments.

 Many graduate assistants are assigned to work in their own program, e.g., a Social Work student will work in the School of Social Work.
 However, a number of departments will hire across disciplines when the need arises.
 For example, a position in the Physical Therapy department may require someone with advanced computer skills, thus a student majoring in Computer Science & Information Systems would be eligible for the assistantship in that department.
 Additionally, some non-academic units may have no specific major in mind when hiring a GA.
-Some of the non-academic units are: Office of Graduate Studies, Autism Education Center, Johnson Center for Philanthropy, the Hauenstein Center for Presidential Studies, and the Office of Sponsored Programs.
+Some of the non-academic units are: The Graduate School, Autism Education Center, Johnson Center for Philanthropy, the Hauenstein Center for Presidential Studies, and the Office of Sponsored Programs.

 Qualifications Required for an Assistantship